RhodiumToad/pllua-ng/README.md

 (the user can install their own function into package.searchers to load modules from database queries if they so wish).

-pllua_ng.on_trusted_init is run in trusted interpreters in the global env (not the sandbox env).
+pllua.on_trusted_init is run in trusted interpreters in the global env (not the sandbox env).
 It can do:

       trusted.allow('module' [,'newname'])